Cameron Todd Willingham: Appeals, incarceration, and execution

 Willingham had the Texas Department of Criminal Justice number 999041.
 While on death row, Willingham was initially incarcerated in the Ellis Unit, and later in the Polunsky Unit.
+In 1993, Willingham's wife, Stacy Kuykendall, filed for divorce, which was granted.

-Willingham's case gained attention in December 2004, when Maurice Possley and Steve Mills of the Chicago Tribune published on poor investigative tactics.
-In 2009, an investigative report by Grann drew upon analysis by arson investigation experts and advances in fire science since the 1992 investigation; he suggested that the evidence for arson was unconvincing.
+Willingham's case gained attention in December 2004, when Maurice Possley and Steve Mills of the Chicago Tribune published an article on poor investigative tactics.
+In 2009, an investigative report by Grann in The New Yorker drew upon analysis by arson investigation experts and advances in fire science since the 1992 investigation; he suggested that the evidence for arson was unconvincing.
 He suggested that, had this information been available at the time of trial, it would have provided grounds for Willingham's acquittal.
 The 2011 documentary Incendiary: The Willingham Case also explored the case.

 Willingham maintained his innocence up until his death and spent years trying to appeal his conviction.
 The Texas Court of Criminal Appeals denied Willingham a writ of habeas corpus a month before his execution.

 Willingham was executed by lethal injection on February 17, 2004, at the Texas State Penitentiary in Huntsville.
+According to Michelle Lyons, an American crime reporter, author and then Public Information Director for the Texas Department of Criminal Justice, known for witnessing almost 300 executions in Texas including Willingham's own execution, Willingham's last words and statement, directed towards his ex-wife Stacy and the witnesses, was so vulgar that the warden of the prison started out the execution to shut him up, with Willingham flicking the middle finger in response shortly before dying.
+Willingham was pronounced dead at 6:20 p.m., seven minutes after the lethal dose began flowing through his veins.
 He was 36 years old.
+After his execution, his body was cremated and his ashes secretly spread on his children's graves at Oakwood Cemetery by his parents.
+Willingham's gravestone in Rollins Cemetery is a cenotaph.